-Foreign-born citizens engaged to Americans often want to join their intended spouses in the U.S. to start their new life together.
+Foreign-born citizens engaged with Americans often want to join their intended spouses in the U.S. to start their new life together.
 Doing so requires the foreign-born fiance to secure a K-1 visa.

 Securing a K-1 visa seems like a straightforward process to some — but it’s not.
 There are certain requirements that you must meet to qualify for such a visa.
 Immigration officials may deny your request if you don’t meet them.